detierno/dice/README.md

 ```

 When you call *.roll* method this roll a dice with the defaults faces and dices number (6 and 1).
 If you want to change the defaults you can in the class creation

+This gem comes with shortcuts of one to twenty so you can call *.roll_four_d12*.
+If you want a dice with more than twenty sides you can explicit declare the number of sides with *.roll_32_d3*

 ```ruby
 dice = Dice.new(20,2)